 Alfred Stieglitz and The Stieglitz Circle

-By Lilly Dawson
+by Lilly Dawson

 As the 20th Century dawned, a new generation of American artists found themselves drawn to a profoundly new form of modernism.
 Cubism was rapidly becoming entrenched as a cutting edge genre among a new generation of European Modernists.
 Having already absorbed the lessons of Impressionism and the Ashcan School, many of these young Americans began turning to the new modern art in Europe, the groundbreaking stylistic work of their generational counterparts like Picasso, Braque, Rodin, and Matisse.
 No figure was more instrumental in promoting this new art in America than Alfred Stieglitz (1864-1946), a pioneering figure in photography and founder of the renowned Stieglitz Circle that established itself as the leading promoter of European and American modernism in America.
 Reacting to the developments of this modern era of artistic expression, they adapted their own aesthetic, technique, subject matter and medium to reflect an essentially American form: the vitality of the modern industrial era.